dbquarrel/Xcode-Enhanced-Highlighting/README.md

 1. *** Not tested vs. Xcode4 ***

-2. MAKE BACKUPS AND USE AT YOUR OWN RISK

-3. You need to install these to:
+2. You need to install these to:

-/Applications/Xcode5.app/Contents/SharedFrameworks/DVTFoundation.framework/Versions/A/Resources/
+---

+sudo cp *.xclangspec *.xcsynspec \
+/Applications/Xcode.app/Contents/SharedFrameworks/DVTFoundation.framework/Versions/A/Resources/

+---

-4. You may have problems with other, older language specs installed throughout your system.
+3. You may have problems with other, older language specs installed throughout your system.
 I nuked everything else I found in my system. find / -name ObjectiveC.xclangspec -print is your friend.
 Xcode even has two copies under the .app.
 I nuked the other one, because at the end of the day YOU NEVER KNOW WHAT THE HELL XCODE IS GOING TO DO.
 Words to live by.
 I don't think Apple even knows.
 In particular you may need to delete these:

-####
+---

-% rm /Applications/Xcode.app/Contents/OtherFrameworks/XcodeEdit.framework/Versions/A/Resources/ObjectiveC.xclangspec
+sudo rm /Applications/Xcode.app/Contents/OtherFrameworks/XcodeEdit.framework/Versions/A/Resources/ObjectiveC.xclangspec

-% rm /Applications/Xcode.app/Contents/OtherFrameworks/XcodeEdit.framework/Versions/A/Resources/ObjectiveC++.xclangspec
+sudo rm /Applications/Xcode.app/Contents/OtherFrameworks/XcodeEdit.framework/Versions/A/Resources/ObjectiveC++.xclangspec

-% rm /Applications/Xcode.app/Contents/OtherFrameworks/XcodeEdit.framework/Versions/A/Resources/C.xclangspec
+sudo rm /Applications/Xcode.app/Contents/OtherFrameworks/XcodeEdit.framework/Versions/A/Resources/C.xclangspec

-% rm /Applications/Xcode.app/Contents/OtherFrameworks/XcodeEdit.framework/Versions/A/Resources/Built-in\ Syntax\ Types.xcsynspec

-###
+---

 This seems to be the alternate copy, and they will be used if you edit the primary in DVTFoundation.

 You need to remove the caches *any time you edit* the langspecs, Xcode stashes everywhere:

+---
-% find /private/var/folders -name \*Xcode\* -print -exec rm -rf {}
+ find /private/var/folders -name \*Xcode\* -print -exec rm -rf {} \;

-% rm -rf ~/Library/Developer/Xcode/DerivedData
+ rm -rf ~/Library/Developer/Xcode/DerivedData
+---

-5. These highlighting rules are not yet compatible with context highlighting (i.e. things that make your local class names pop out with a different color) This needs some improvement.
+4. These highlighting rules are not yet compatible with context highlighting (i.e. things that make your local class names pop out with a different color) This needs some improvement.

+5. MAKE BACKUPS AND USE AT YOUR OWN RISK

 6. Sample colorschemes are included.
 They are just slammed together.
 Copy colorschemes into:

+---

+cp *.dvtcolortheme \
 ~/Library/Developer/Xcode/UserData/FontAndColorThemes/

+---

 Again, this is tested with Xcode5 only.
 I have older highlighting code that works for Xcode3.
 Xcode4, who knows.

-== Stuff you may want to know if you want to play ==
+== Stuff you may want to know ==

    Things that were discovered in the process (if you want to improve this):